Does Your Project Need a Permit?

 Already Own a Home?
 Look Up Its Permit History

-Search any address to see building permits on file — what work was done, who did it, and how much it cost.
-Free, instant, sourced from official city records.
+Punch in any address and you’ll see what permits have been pulled on that property, what work was done, who did it, what it cost, and whether it was ever finaled.
+All sourced straight from the city’s own records.

 Available in 30+ cities: Chicago, NYC, Denver, Portland, DC, Phoenix, Minneapolis, San Jose, and more.